5OME-ONE/5OME-ONE.github.io/_posts/Write-Ups/2025-09-21-Victoris4-Quals-OSINT.md

 IEEE{John-Middle-Doe,01/01/2020,Alice-Smith,Bob-Brown}
 ```
 First we search for the name of the target project and after some researching we can be sure that it's XZ Utils incident, so we start searching for the maintainers of the project.

 On the official GitHub repository, we can see this commit in the `AUTHORS` file under the name `Add Jia Tan to AUTHORS.`

 ![alt text](/assets/images/Write-Ups/victoris4_OSINT_Quals/github-commit.png)

 So, now we know that there is another maintainer (Author) than the original `Lasse Collin`, his name is `Jia Tan`, but we need his full name, so searching any commits archive like [git.tukaani.org](https://git.tukaani.org/), by searching all `Jia Tan`'s commits, we see a different name at `2022-12-30` with the name `Jia Cheong Tan`, 'Cheong' is a name often used in Cantonese, but 'Jia' is rarely used in Cantonese.
-For this reason, Mr. Boes speculates that "the name 'Jia Cheong Tan' is just a plausible combination of Chinese-sounding names."
+For this reason, we speculates that "the name 'Jia Cheong Tan' is just a plausible combination of Chinese-sounding names."

 ![alt text](/assets/images/Write-Ups/victoris4_OSINT_Quals/full-name.png)